Lt. Philip Lansdale

-Post 67 is the second oldest VFW Post west of the Mississippi.
-So it should not come as a surprise that Lt.
-Lansdale fittingly served in the Spanish American War, the earliest campaign recognized by the VFW.
-We hope this page can help everyone understand why Lt.
-Lansdale was chosen as the Post's namesake
+Post 67 is the second oldest VFW Post west of the Mississippi; so, it should not come as a surprise that Lt.
+Lansdale served in the Spanish American War, the earliest campaign recognized by the VFW.
+This page will help you understand why Lt.
+Lansdale was chosen as the Post’s namesake.

 Lansdale, Philip Van Horne

-The Philadelphia was ordered to proceed thither with all dispatch.
-Reaching Apia early in March, it was found that the situation was an acute one, the two rival chieftains, Malietoa and Mataafa, contending for supremacy.
-The three signatories to the Berlin agreement, respecting Samoa, the United States, England and Germany, were all represented by warships in the harbor.
-The decision of the American and English commanders made Malietoa king, and Mataafa was ordered to disperse his forces but defied the injunction and continued hostilities.
-Troops were accordingly landed from American and English ships, and on the 15th of March a bombardment was begun which lasted intermittently for two weeks, but had only slight effect, the enemy retiring into the bush.
+The Philadelphia was ordered to immediately proceed there.
+Reaching Apia early in March, the situation was found to be serious; the two rival chieftains, Malietoa and Mataafa, were contending for supremacy.
+The three signatories to the Berlin Agreement, involving Samoa, the United States, England and Germany, were all represented by warships in the harbor.
+The decision of the American and English commanders designated Malietoa as king and Mataafa was ordered to disperse his forces, but he defied the order and continued hostilities.
+Troops from American and English ships were order ashore, and, on the 15th of March, a bombardment began which lasted intermittently for two weeks, but it had only limited effect because the enemy took refuge in the jungle.

-On the 1st of April a concerted movement was made by the allied land forces, Lieutenant Lansdale of the Philadelphia commanding the American party with which Ensign Monaghan had been serving since it had been put ashore.
-The march was through a densely wooded country, where Mataafa'a men were in ambush in large numbers.
+On April 1st, a joint effort was made by the allied land forces with Lieutenant Lansdale of the Philadelphia commanding the American forces with which Ensign Monaghan was also serving.
+The march was through a dense jungle area, where a large number of Mataafa’s men waited in ambush.

-The following account of this encounter has been given:
+The following account of this encounter was given:

 Local Draft Biography

-Check out the in house Lt.
-Landsdale Biography (draft) by E. O. Putzman, circa 1924.
-The original working draft document was scanned and converted to a PDF file and is available on our "100 Years Archives" page.
+Check out the draft the Lt.
+Lansdale Biography written by E. O. Putzman circa 1924.
+The original is on file in the Post 67 Archives; the document was scanned and converted to a PDF file and is available on our website’s “100 Years Archives” page.